splash-networks/admin-panel-doc/docs/portals/unifi.md

-## Ubiquiti Unifi

-To set up a portal for Unifi first we need to create a template.
+To set up a portal for Unifi first we need to [create a template](../defining-templates.md).
 Then we have to add the Unifi controller which will be using that portal.
 A single template can be applied to multiple sites.

 ## Add a Unifi Controller